ihutch/AxisymOrbits/README.md

 If you really want to try to reproduce the results then clone this repo.
 If you are on a linux machine, the executable file may simply run.
 In that case you can regenerate almost all the figures by doing . plotcomp.sh If you need to recompile the code, try "make <executable_name>".
 If you want to know what the programs do, read the paper and read the fortran (.f90) files!
 Good luck!
+[The 9 Apr 2020 release has been archived at Zenodo.]